 The Vern Paddock Project is just up the hill from us, and they grow Microgreens, sprouts and other leafy greens - thanks guys!
 Vern Paddock Project is part of Mihiwaka Organics, and they also create herbal teas.

 Roastery Door is a small coffee roastery in South Dunedin.
 They supply coffee for the boxes, sourcing PNG fair trade and organic coffee, fair trade coffee from Colombia, Yirgacheffe and Brazilian beans as well.

 We have a local beekeeper who provides honey in glass jars for us - clover/wildflower blend, and a wildflower and Manuka honey too.
-We've had our first delivery of the bush honey (600ml in a compostable cardboard tub), and it is super tasty!... thanks B L Beekeeping!
+The bush honey (600ml in a compostable cardboard tub), and it is super tasty!... thanks B L Beekeeping!